The following process describes steps to contribute code changes to the

 Please create a pull request

-Open the Travis-CI build for Linux and OSX and go through the checklist from point 11 for each of them.
+Open the Github Actions build for Linux and OSX and go through the checklist from point 11 for each of them.
 Unlike compilation and test suite execution, problems caused by formatting, code style and documentation will not fail the build.
 However, they need to be fixed!

 If code changes are necessary, go back to step 6